|Taking the SAT/ACT|

 Registration is usually at least one month in advance.
 If you register on time, qualifying students can obtain a fee waiver with help from your counselor.
 (There is a maximum of 2 waivers per exam.)

-If you are planning on applying to the National College Match, please review our FAQ on standardized tests.
+If you are planning on applying to the National College Match, please review the standardized testing page.

 The first test date for the ACT is in September, while the first SAT date is in October.
 Additional dates are available during the rest of the fall.
 Plan to take an exam during the fall as these scores will be considered for at least your regular decision process, and possibly for early admission.